smushy129/microservices-boilerplate/README.md

 2. In your terminal, run `docker-machine create --driver virtualbox default`
 3. Run `eval $(docker-machine env default)` after the docker-machine is done building
 4. Run `docker-machine ls` and copy the address of the default running docker machine
-5. In the root dir, CHANGE the field `REACT_APP_USERS_SERVICE` to the ip address you copied
+5. In the root dir, CHANGE the field `REACT_APP_USERS_SERVICE` to the ip address you copied (have to change/do something about this)
 6. Still within root dir of the project, run `docker-compose -f docker-compose-dev.yml build` to build the project
 7. Still within the root dir, run `docker-compose -f docker-compose-dev.yml up -d` to start the container
 8. Navigate to the address of your docker machine in your browser to see the running app